lsst-dm/Openstack-tests/README.md

 The file __OpenStackVirtualMachine.py__ implements a class with various methods which are essentially steps taken in the connecting and creating instances of VMs.

+#### Unresolved issues:
++ When doing `sudo apt-get updgrade`, at some point a prompt pops up about grub boot loader having been locally modified.
+According to <a href=http://serverfault.com/questions/662624/how-to-avoid-grub-errors-after-runing-apt-get-upgrade-ubunut target="_blank">this blog</a>, it is a bug.
+That's why I have put the lines `sudo rm /boot/grub/menu.lst` and others in there.
 #### Issues encountered and resolved:

 + For some reason, when I `source` the __des_labs-openrc.sh__ file from inside this file, the environment variables don't get set up properly.